mandres2/google_library/README.md

 ![alt text](client/public/images/tumblr_p64a213IRe1twrbr9o1_500.gif)

 <h3>What is this application?</h3>
-This application was primarily designed so that it utilizes a MongoDB and Node.js to interact with one another in a React environment.
+This application was primarily to enable Google users to search books by hitting the Google API and saving their selected books to their personal Google accounts, wherever, whenever.

 ## Motive
 As a Full Stack Developer, the primary motive was to build a full-stack application by utilizing an ORM methodology and establishing a MVC framework.
 Exerting these types of practices provides an organized/clean environment and allows other developers to maneuver around the code with ease.